mfsjr/manifold-dx/README.md

 application state.**  This makes it easy for us to generate the property path (`'userMaintenance.user.given_name"`), given only the node in the application state.

-#### To see these simple concepts in action, you should look at https://github.com/mfsjr/manifold-dx-todo
+### Demo App
+- See the todo app at [https://github.com/mfsjr/manifold-dx-todo](https://github.com/mfsjr/manifold-dx-todo).
+- Once you understand this, check out some more robust, scalable techniques provided in the sections below.

 ### To Install
-- `npm install --save manifold-dx`
+- `npm i manifold-dx`

-### How to build your application state
+### About application state
 This is actually a more general question that applies to writing any UI, and it seems that the hard part is that there are a million ways to do it.
 I'll outline here what has worked well, along with some helper interfaces that make sure that the objects we build agree with the interfaces we have defined.

 1. State is comprised of:
-    1. Nodes that are StateObject's
+    1. Nodes that are StateObjects
     2. Properties that are basic JS data types or plain objects
     3. Properties that are named (indexed by) strings
     4. No classes, class instances or functions